mydatahack/eslint-config-mdh-typescript-react/README.md

 The file does not match your project config: .eslintrc.js.
 The file must be included in at least one of the projects provided
 ```

+## Other things

+If you like this config, checkout [](https://www.npmjs.com/package/eslint-config-mdh-typescript-backend) for backend code🛸🛸🛸